AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 A fully qualified identity includes an ID value and a namespace.
 When matching record data across profile fragments, as when [!DNL Real-time Customer Profile] merges profile data, both the identity value and the namespace must match.

-For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore Platform is able to see that these fragments are actually the same individual and bring the data together in the identity graph for the individual.
+For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore [!DNL Platform] is able to see that these fragments are actually the same individual and bring the data together in the identity graph for the individual.

 ![](images/identity-service-stitching.png)